Take a deep-dive into Medicine Hat's history, and into some of the most prominent buildings in the city.

 The first church building downtown, St. John’s also served as the first schoolhouse.
 At a 1901 meeting, a woman named Mrs. Blatchford proposed the building of a new church that could be a better representation of a growing congregation.
 The motion was carried, and the church standing today was officially opened in September 1902.

-At seventeen years old, William Roper Hull moved to Canada from England to work on a relative’s farm.
+At 17-years-old, William Roper Hull moved to Canada from England to work on a relative’s farm.
 Ever ambitious, he and his brother grew a small Calgary butcher shop business into Western Canada’s first systematic beef processing operation.
 He built buildings across Alberta, including downtown Medicine Hat’s largest and most significant building, the Hull Block.

 In the early twentieth century, as US journalists made Medicine Hat the butt of jokes about supplying bad weather, a vote was set to take place regarding a city name change.
 Those in favour of the city’s name gathered at the Cypress Club and drafted a letter to English author, Rudyard Kipling, asking him to weigh in.
 His impassioned response arrived in Medicine Hat weeks later, urging the city to “proudly go forward as Medicine Hat – the only city officially recognized as capable of freezing out the United States and giving the continent cold feet.”

 Thanks to that letter, Medicine Hat was here to stay.

 During World War I, this branch took great pride in their staff members’ effort on the battlefield.
 Sgt JC Matheson was a member of the 10th Battalion and left a heartfelt letter detailing his battalion’s role in the second Battle of Ypres.
 With bullet holes in his helmet, no food or water, and dying soldiers all around, he pondered, “how I ever came through is a mystery to me.”